MA 572: Introduction to algebraic topology

 Along the way will introduce some basic category theory, simplicial techniques, and develop the necessary homological algebra.
 These tools were born in the context of algebraic topology but are widely used throughout modern mathematics.

-Instructor: Prof. Manuel Rivera (manuelr at purdue dot edu)
+Instructor: Manuel Rivera (manuelr at purdue dot edu)

 Textbooks: The lectures will not strictly follow any textbook.
 They will be roughly based on these notes written by Haynes Miller: